alok/LeanTool/README.md

 to be used by models that do not yet support tool/function calls, including some reasoning models like Deepseek r1 and Gemini-2-flash-thinking.
 - Plugin system to allow optional features to be included at run time.
 - Flexible usage: as python library, as command-line chat interface, as OpenAI-compatible API server, or as [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server.
+Supports a wide range of coding assistants that can utilize custom OpenAI-compatible APIs and/or MCP servers, including Cursor, Aider, Cline, and Claude Code.

 ## API Server Demo